How To Find and Hire a Rock Star Executive Assistant

 12 min read

-With the right knowledge and resources, however, you can find the perfect person to save you time, provide a mental lift, and help you take your business to the next level.
-We’re here to help.
+However, with the right knowledge and resources, you can find the perfect person to save you time, provide a mental lift, and help you take your business to the next level.

-In this helpful video (less than 2 mins), Mindmaven’s Head of EM Recruitment, Chalyse, shares three top things you can look for in a great Executive Assistant.
+Let’s start with this helpful 2-minute video from Mindmaven’s Head of EM Recruitment, Chalyse, sharing the three top things you can look for in a great Executive Assistant.

 The Most Important Search of Your Career?